sdownin/sequencer/README.md

 ```

 Development Versions (^0.5.0):
- - based on electron.js framework from the electron-R/Shiny project: https://github.com/electron/electron-quick-start
+ - based on electron.js framework from the electron-R/Shiny project: https://github.com/COVAIL/electron-quick-start.
+See also: https://github.com/electron/electron-quick-start

 Archived Versions (Deprecated):
  - see https://github.com/sdownin/sequencer-proto for changelog of previous versions before framework changed to electron.js